 The keen observer may have noticed the change of masthead on this blog, and while I’m not typically prone to public introspection, I recognize that a name change outside of marriage (and for a man, in any circumstance) is an unusual enough event in our culture that the matter deserves a bit of explanation.

 I was a strange child — this should not come as a surprise to those who know me to be a strange adult.
 I like to think of myself as inwardly eccentric; I present a fairly reserved public face because I’m not naturally inclined to draw attention to myself (though I admit my addiction to Twitter belies this claim).
 While I’m a happy introvert these days, my personality stems from a social anxiety I developed as a child and that persists in my adulthood.
 For years I was unable to recognize the source of that anxiety, which is odd because I’ve never had trouble remembering specific events from my childhood.
 It’s only been in the past few years that I’ve been able to correctly identify these events as a pattern of abuse.
 I didn’t write this to dwell on the past or seek sympathy for ancient history.
 But I was abused by my father at a young age, first physically, and then psychologically as I got older.
-My dad is a child abuser, a cheater, a master manipulator, an addict, and at the moment, a federal prisoner.
+My dad is an abuser, a master manipulator, and at the moment, a federal prisoner.
 It’s not a nice thing to say, but sometimes it’s helpful to just start by laying out the facts.